Flotomate/product_docs/source/change-management/inside-a-change.rst

     :align: center
     :alt: figure 25

-3. In the dialog box, you see a search bar and a list area.
-Use the search bar to search for Knowledge Articles/FAQs.
+3. In the dialog box, the technician sees a search bar and a list area.
+He will use the search bar to search for Knowledge Articles/FAQs.
 The list area shows the available Knowledge content.
-You can preview an Article/FAQ by clicking on it.
+Technician can preview an Article/FAQ by clicking on it.

-4. Select an Article/FAQ that you want to link.
-Click on the **Link** button below.
+4. Technician selects an Article/FAQ that he wants to link.
+He clicks on the **Link** button below.
 The Knowledge content gets linked to the Change.
-You can view the relationship in the **Relations** tab of the Change.
-In the same way, you can link multiple Articles/FAQs.
+The technician can view the relationship in the **Relations** tab of the Change.
+In the same way, the technician can link multiple Articles/FAQs.

 .. _cm-collaborate-schedule-and-planning: